Graduate Psychology FAQ's

 We recommend listing as potential mentors only faculty members with whom you envision a strong research match (i.e., your research interests align closely with theirs).
 Most applicants list between one and three potential mentors.
 Listing too many can appear as though the applicant does not have a clear direction.
 On balance, it is not advantageous to list multiple potential mentors if the applicant is only interested in mentoring from one faculty member.

-Consistent with OSU Graduate School requirements students are admitted using a holistic review process that recognizes multiple pathways to success.
+Consistent with OSU Office of Graduate Education requirements students are admitted using a holistic review process that recognizes multiple pathways to success.

 Although GPA is one indicator, the admissions committee uses a holistic approach based on all available materials in the application.